 14. (v.
 3:19) Using your own words describe the enemies of the cross of Christ?

-Phil 3:20, 1 Thess 4:15-17, and Titus 2:13 all speak of a certain event.
-What is that event?
-16. Write out verse 3:20 in your own words (conversation means citizenship KJV).
-17. What transformation takes place in verse 21? enable raised This change from humiliation to glory is going to be accomplished by the power that es Him to bring all this under His control.
-Those who have died in Christ will first be bodily.
-Then those who are still alive at the time will be changed into the same glorious Salvation includes the whole man: body, soul and spirit.
-Chapter 4 "I can do all things through Christ which strengthenth me.
-(Philippians 4:13)" (v.
+Note: This change from humiliation to glory is going to be accomplished by the power that enables Him to bring all this under His control.
+Those who have died in Christ will first be raised bodily.
+Then those who are still alive at the time will be changed into the same glorious body.
+Salvation includes the whole man: body, soul and spirit.

+"I can do all things through Christ which strengthenth me.
+(Philippians 4:13)"

+- (v.
 4:1) Sandwiched between Ephesians and Colossians, the main theme is said to be that of joy and rejoicing.
 This chapter starts out with the Apostle Paul expressing himself in terms of gentleness and love to the believers in Philippi.
-What words did he use?
-In the previous chapter he warned them of those who were enemies of the cross.
-What words of exhortation did he give them? (v.
+What words did he use? my brothers, whom I love and long for, my joy and crown In the previous chapter he warned them of those who were enemies of the cross.
+What words of exhortation did he give them? stand firm in the Lord - 2. (v.
 4:2) What did Paul say in this verse to indicate there was trouble between Euodia and Syntyche?